tomchor/ezkpp/improving.rst

  realistic!
 We only make this change for the sake of illustration, so that the output change is easier to see.

+You can actually change not only the reaction rate for the equation, but also modify the equations itself here and add (or remove) equations.
+For now we will leave the equations the way they are.

 Now we go through the same steps of running ``kpp strato3.kpp``, changing the compiler to gfortran and running ``make -f Makefile_strato3``.
 If everything goes well, we'll see the ``strato3.exe`` created.
 After running